Jordan Sigalet: University

 Sigalet played collegiate hockey at Bowling Green University.
 On February 27 and 28 2003, he played two games against Northern Michigan University.
 He stopped 66 shot attempts combined.
 Sigalet ended the 2003 NCAA hockey season in a playoff loss.

 As a junior, Sigalet was diagnosed with multiple sclerosis in March 2004 but only announced his condition in December.
 Many fellow hockey players were inspired by him: the entire Nebraska-Omaha hockey team autographed a jersey and sent it to him.
 Players from University of Michigan and from Boston College also sent him signed items.
 In addition, he became the first goalie to hold the position of team captain at Bowling Green.

 During the 2005 NCAA season, Sigalet blocked 92 percent of the shots taken against him.
 He was voted captain and named a Hobey Baker finalist.

 Professional career

-Despite his diagnosis, Sigalet was drafted by the Boston Bruins after his senior year.
+Sigalet was drafted by the Boston Bruins in the 2001 NHL entry draft.
 Sigalet made his NHL debut on January 7, 2006 against the Tampa Bay Lightning, as a backup for Andrew Raycroft.
 Raycroft sprained his ankle in the third period, letting Sigalet play the final 43 seconds.

 On November 16, 2007, during a game with the Worcester Sharks, Sigalet collapsed on the ice due to Multiple Sclerosis.
 He was placed in rehab for a month to recover.

 Sigalet joined the Vienna Capitals on 25 January 2009 and left Gazovik Tyumen.